ywamsendai/ywamsendai-docs/docs/students/welcome.md

 ---
-id: welcome
-title: Welcome to YWAM Sendai!
+sidebar_position: 1
 ---

+# Welcome to YWAM Sendai!

 Hello!
 Welcome to the YWAM UofN Sendai Student Handbook!